 Whole apples: Whole apples are a bad idea.
 Try thinly sliced apples for a sweet crunch without the bracket damage.
 Try dipping fruit slices in chocolate for an extra fun treat.

-For more information, call Lee A. Mahlmann, DDS, MS in Richmond, Texas at 281-342-6311.
+For more information, call Mahlmann & Borders Orthodontics in Richmond, Texas at 281-342-6311.
 Dr. Lee Mahlmann and our team would love to help you have a braces-healthy holiday season!